SoftUni-Internal/interactive-content/EN/07-Design-Patterns-and-Best-Practices/01-Design-Patterns-Definition.md

 Design patterns can be divided into three categories:
 - **Creational**: deal with object creation
 - **Structural**: deal with the relationships between entities
-- **Behavioral**: describe the interaction between objects that are not similar and the division of responsibilities among them.
+- **Behavioral**: describe the interaction between objects that are not similar and the division of responsibilities among them

 [/slide]